WistfulHopes/NightSkyEngine/README.md

 Collision editor co-developed by [@MostExcellent](https://github.com/MostExcellent).

-All sound effects are from [this site](http://osabisi.sakura.ne.jp/m2/).
+All sound effects are from Bueno.

+All music comes from [this site](https://youfulca.com/music_assets/).